 The words coach and mentor are often used interchangeably, but there is an important difference.
 The word mentor originates from Greek mythology.
 When Odysseus sets out for Troy, he entrusts his house and the education of his son Telemachus to his friend Mentor.
 He leaves Mentor with the instruction to “tell him all you know”.
 Those words are significant; the essence of mentoring lies in a Directive form learning, based upon the transfer of the mentor’s knowledge and previous experience.
 The role of the mentor is pass on their knowledge to their mentee.
 John Whitmore quotes David Clutterbuck, from his book Everyone Needs a Mentor (Amazon UK, US):

-In spite of the wide variety of names it is given… all the experts and communicators appear to agree that it has its origins in the concept of apprenticeship, when an older more experienced individual passed down his knowledge of how the task was done and how to operate in the commercial world.
+In spite of the wide variety of names it is given… all the experts and communicators appear to agree that it has its origins in the concept of apprenticeship, when an older more experienced individual passed down their knowledge of how the task was done and how to operate in the commercial world.

 Mentors may or may not be older, but they are always more experienced.
 For any leader, having the ear of someone who has been on a similar journey to them, perhaps more than once, is incredibly reassuring.
-It is because a mentor’s approach is more experienced based that it is referred to as being Directive, as opposed to the Non-Directive approach used in coaching.
+It is because a mentor’s approach is more experienced-based that it is referred to as being Directive, as opposed to the Non-Directive approach used in coaching.

 A good mentor will be an inspiring individual who you look up to and respect for their knowledge, wisdom and sense of shared values.
 They will pass on advice, share opinions and help you navigate tricky situations with greater ease.
 They’ll likely open up connections for you among their network.
 Because they are more directive, they may help you make decisions and reach conclusions quicker than your coach might.
 That’s not to say they are always right, and you might want to use your time with your coach to process their advice and arrive at your own conclusion.